Trump’s daughter Tiffany to attend Georgetown Law School

 NEW YORK (AP) — Another Trump is going to Washington.

 Tiffany Trump, the youngest daughter of the president, will be enrolling at Georgetown University Law School this fall, according to her brother.
-Eric Trump, who revealed the selection, received his undergraduate degree from the school.
+Eric Trump, who revealed the school choice, received his undergraduate degree from Georgetown.

 “Georgetown is an incredible school that has played a big role in my personal and professional development,” Eric Trump told The Associated Press on Monday.
 “I am so proud of Tiffany and all that she has accomplished.
 She is an amazing young woman, a great sister and has a remarkable future ahead of her.”